After a ‘crazy’ two weeks of travel and overseas competition, Mercedes Russell is back to give the Storm needed depth

 “Overseas is a little bit different mindset of who you are as a player,” Loyd said.

-Russell, who has played her entire four-year WNBA career with the Storm since joining as a free agent in 2018, has predominantly been a backup post player with the Storm.
+Russell, who has played her entire four-year WNBA career with the Storm since joining as a free agent in 2018, has predominantly been a backup post player.

 When Stewart missed the 2019 season due to an Achilles injury, Russell started 30 games and had a breakout year while averaging 7.5 points, 6.1 rebounds, 1.1 steals and 25.6 minutes.